jerlendds/gremlinpy/docs/usage.rst

 Using the Gremlin Language Variant
 ----------------------------------

-:py:mod:`aiogremlin` is used almost exactly like the official Gremlin-Python, except that all operations are asynchronous.
-Thus when coding with :py:mod:`aiogremlin` coroutines and the `async/await` syntax are used in combination with an `asyncio` compatible event loop implementation (`tornado`, `ZeroMQ`, `uvloop`, etc.).
+:py:mod:`gremlinpy` is used almost exactly like the official Gremlin-Python, except that all operations are asynchronous.
+Thus when coding with :py:mod:`gremlinpy` coroutines and the `async/await` syntax are used in combination with an `asyncio` compatible event loop implementation (`tornado`, `ZeroMQ`, `uvloop`, etc.).

 The following examples assume that you are already familiar with `asyncio`, coroutines, and the event loop.
-For readability, they strip away these details to focus on the syntax used by :py:mod:`aiogremlin`.
+For readability, they strip away these details to focus on the syntax used by :py:mod:`gremlinpy`.

-To create a traversal source, simply use :py:class:`DriverRemoteConnection<aiogremlin.remote.driver_remote_connection.DriverRemoteConnection>` combined with :py:class:`Graph<gremlin_python.structure.graph.Graph>`::
+To create a traversal source, simply use :py:class:`DriverRemoteConnection<gremlinpy.remote.driver_remote_connection.DriverRemoteConnection>` combined with :py:class:`Graph<gremlin_python.structure.graph.Graph>`::

     >>> remote_connection = await DriverRemoteConnection.open(
     ...    'ws://localhost:8182/gremlin', 'g')
     >>>  g = Graph().traversal().withRemote(remote_connection)

-In :py:mod:`aiogremlin`, a
+In :py:mod:`gremlinpy`, a
 :py:class:`Traversal<gremlin_python.process.traversal.Traversal>`
 implements the Asynchronous Iterator Protocol as defined by PEP 492::